omarluq/sx-processor/README.md

 SxProcessor is a Ruby class that processes SLIM templates and converts them into Ruby code.
 It interprets the symbolic expression (sxp) structure of a SLIM template and translates it into appropriately formatted and indented Ruby code.

+## Credits

+This project was influenced by [slim-lint](https://github.com/sds/slim-lint).
+The `SxProcessor` borrows from how `slim-lint` implemented their Ruby extractor.
+We appreciate their work and contributions to the open source community.

 ## Usage

 ```slim